bkw777/TPDD_Cable/README.md

 <tr><td>TXD</td><td>2</td><td>3</td><td>RXD</td></tr>
 </table>

-# Alternate "PITA" version
+# Alternate "PITA" pcb
 **TPDD_Cable_PITA** is a version of the cable that uses a PCB that goes into a DB25 backshell instead of a tiny pcb on the TPDD end of the cable, and a "dupont" style connector is used for the TPDD end.

 It's called "PITA" because making the dupont end of the cable is a pain in the ass.
 All in all, the PITA version requires more parts, more tools, and more steps, ... but LESS skill.
 So if the tiny pcb looks intimidating, or if it's confusing about which wires need to go to which numbers on the tiny pcb, the PITA version is simpler and easier on both counts.

-The PITA version BOM specifies a particular model/design of backshell for a reason.
+The PITA version BOM.csv specifies a particular model/design of backshell for a reason.
 The common grey backshell like in Rick Shear's original version below, and almost all other backshell models, actually interferes with the case on the Model 100 and prevents the connector from inserting all the way.
 Molded cables and this particular backshell don't interfere and they insert all the way.

 # Credits / History
 In the beginning, there was the [Marty Goodman Document](https://raw.githubusercontent.com/LivingM100SIG/Living_M100SIG/main/M100SIG/Lib-09-PERIFERALS/TPDD.DO), and it was good.